 The tradition Hopkins started in Trappe nearly died out in the 1970s.
 But as the town’s residents prepared to mark the American Bicentennial in 1976, they decided to put a high priority on bringing the Uncle Nace’s Day tradition back to a fuller life.
 They recruited volunteers and raised funds to support the event.

 Those funds helped pay for a new headstone at Hopkins’ grave.
 You can visit that grave today in Old Paradise Cemetery on the east side of Route 50 where it intersects with Barber Road.
-On the west side of Route 50, that same intersection leads up Main Street, where there is a small park designed in honor of Hopkins.
-Its grand opening occurred in 2017.
+On the west side of Route 50, that same intersection leads up Main Street, where there is a small park that honors–it opened in 2017.

-Note on photo up top: It shows a scene from the 1914 edition of the Nace’s Day Parade.
-That and the other historical photos here are from the Maryland State Archives.
+Note on photo: The image up top shows a scene from the 1914 edition of the Nace’s Day Parade.
+It’s in the collection of the Maryland State Archives.